 - Finger comb your luscious curls.

-The Pin Curl Method
+The Pin Curl Method For Short Hair

 This method for curling short hair is over one hundred years old, and there’s a reason it has remained a solution for curling short hair.
 You can use pin curl clips or bobby pins to get your short hair curly.
 Yes – you now have a use for the one thousand bobby pins in your bathroom drawer.
 This method works really well for people with short hair who really want curls, but their hair is too short for rollers or rods.